 Governor Cornwallis’ reports of 1750 indicate that he is anxious to obtain fishermen in order to make his colony self-sustaining.
 He hoped to have “people from the West of England next year for the fishery.
 Mr. Holsworth of Dartmouth sent people here this year, they have cleared ground to begin upon the Fishery next year”.

 Dartmouth, England, guidebook states that the Holdsworth family occupied the post of Governor of Dartmouth Castle in hereditary succession until 1832.
 The descendants still live in Devon, according to recent information received from Mr. B. Lavers ex-Mayor of Dartmouth, Devon.

 The town plan as laid out in “1750 comprised 11 oblong-shaped blocks, mostly 400 feet long by 200 feet wide.
 Each building lot was 50 by 100 feet.
 Reference to the cut shows that all the streets running north and south, lead to the Point, which is the front part of the settlement.
-The northern boundary at the left side of page 80 seems to be the present line of North Street.
-The southern boundary is the present Green Street, if it were produced through to Commercial St. All the area from that line to the Point would be the 10 acre grant of Benjamin Green, described on page 50.
+The northern boundary seems to be the present line of North Street.
+The southern boundary is the present Green Street (once between Portland Street and Front Street), if it were produced through to Commercial St (present Alderney Drive).
+All the area from that line to the Point would be the 10 acre grant of Benjamin Green.